GuillaumeLeBerreBIT/WeatherApp/README.md

 ## 🧑‍💻 For Learners

 This project is intentionally kept simple and readable.
 They API key is public which sin't good practice but didn't implment any server side to hide an API key.
+This project was solely for practice.